Resource-constrained Project Scheduling with Time-of-Use Energy Tariffs and Machine States: A Logic-based Benders Decomposition Approach: Problem statement

 One can observe that when $\alpha = 0$, the objective function reduces to calculating the makespan, whereas when $\alpha = 1$, it involves finding the best TEC within the given time horizon.
-Thanks to the normalization, when $\alpha = 0.5$, both objectives weigh the same on the optimal solution.
-Thus, we can rewrite the objective function using our decision variables $x$ and $z$ as:
+Thanks to the normalization, when $\alpha = 0.5$, both objectives weigh the same in the optimal solution.

+The problem can be modeled by the following ILP.
+Since this ILP models the entirety of our problem, we refer to it as the \emph{monolithic} ILP.
+Let $x_{jt}$ be a binary variable equal to 1 if the task $j \in \mathcal{T}$ starts at interval $t \in \mathcal{I}$, and $z_{lm}$ be a binary variable indicating that the machine is performing an optimal transition between two processing states from time interval $l$ to time interval $m$, except for intervals $l = 0$ and $m = h$ for which \StateOff state is considered instead of \StateProc.